-The above named Department has received an award for the Gran t Program identified above, accepts full responsibil ity for the coordination and management of al Grant funds awarded to the City, and will adhere to any policies, pro agents, as well as those of the City, and its financial and administra tive departments.
-The following items comprise the e Acceptance Packet and are attached for review by the CAO Grants Oversight Unit: [✔] Grant Award Notification and Acceptance [ ] Copy of Award Notice U Grant Project Cost Breakdown (Excel Document) [ ] Copy of Grant Agreem ent (if applicable) Detail of Positions and Salary Costs (Excel Document) [X] Additional Documents (if applicable) Department Head Name: Department Head Signature: Date: NA TONING 11/10/20 7 y For CAO Use Only The Office of the City Administrative Officer, Grants Oversight Unit has reviewed the information as requested, and ha as determined that the Acceptance Packet is: [ ] Complete The Acceptance Packet has been forwarde d to appropriate CAO analyst property and the second [ ] Returned to Department (Additional information/docum entation has been requested. [ ] Flagged (See comments below.)
-THE ASSESSMENT ASSESSMENT HELD PROCESS PROCESS OF THE SECOND CO.
-C. Comments: CAO Grants Oversight Unit Signature: Date: CARL, ALBERTANIA SOUR AND CONTROL THAN ARE RESIDENT CONTROL TO A CONTROL OF THE C and and all the second
+Acceptance Packet The above named Department has received an award for the Grant F Grant funds awarded to the City, and will adhere to any policies, proc agents, as well as those of the City, and its financial and administrative review by the CAO Grants Oversight Unit: cedures and compliance requirements set forth by the Grantor and its related agencies or [▼] Grant Award Notification and Acceptance [] Copy of Award Notice Grant Project Cost Breakdown (Excel Document) [] Copy of Grant Agreement (if applicable) Detail of Positions and Salary Costs (Excel Document) [X] Additional Documents (if ap oplicable) Department Head Name: Department Head Signature: Date: in the second of 11/13/20 J y For CAO Use Only The Office of the City Administrative Officer, Grants Oversight Unit h. as reviewed the information as requested, and has de etermined that the Acceptance Packet is: I 1 Complete The Acceptance Packet has been forwarded to appropriate CAO analyst [] Returned to Department (Additional information/document ntation has been requested. [] Flagged (See comments below.)
+The analysis of the second of Comments: CAO Grants Oversight Unit Signature: Date: